manuelp/jfilter/README.md

 In a Java context, we can model a filter as a partially applied function:

-* Every filter is a statically typed class of objects that implements a `matches` function: it takes a value of a certain type and returns a boolean.
+* Every filter is a statically typed class of objects that implements a filter function: it takes a value of a certain type and returns a boolean.
 * A filter can be made parametric by requiring parameters at construction time via its constructor.
-This way, in some sense we are partially applying a filtering function (to the constructor parameters).
+This way, in some sense we are partially applying a filtering function (using the constructor parameters).
-* When we have a `Filter` instance, we can apply its `matches` method to match values of the required type.

-Actually, (courtesy of TotallyLazy) a `Filter<T>` is a [`Predicate<T>`](https://github.com/bodar/totallylazy/blob/master/src/com/googlecode/totallylazy/Predicate.java) and a [`Callable1<T, Boolean>`](https://github.com/bodar/totallylazy/blob/master/src/com/googlecode/totallylazy/Callable1.java).
+* When we have a `Filter` instance (which is just a [function](http://www.functionaljava.org/javadoc/4.4/functionaljava/fj/F.html)), we can apply it to match values of the required type.
+Actually, `Filter<T>` is indeed a `F<T, Boolean>`.

 This way, we can write generic and type-safe filtering operations by *composing filters*.
 Both AND and OR combinators are implemented.

 ### JDBC filters

-A filter in a JDBC context can be viewed as a couple of related operations:
+A filter in a JDBC context can be viewed as a pair of related operations:

 * WHERE clause string generation
 * Parameters binding